Snehaphilip989/miniproject1/linux.md

 ## 2. mkdir - make directory
-To create a new folder, we use the mkdir command (where "mkdir" stands for "make directory")
+To create a new folder, we use the mkdir command (where "mkdir" stands for "make directory") Finally, to create a new folder, you call the "make directory" command:
+$ mkdir new-folder

 ![Adding Image for mkdir](https://github.com/Snehaphilip989/miniproject1/blob/master/Images/mkdir.JPG)